Story by: Maggie Roetker on April 14, 2023

 Wendy Novak was 7 years old when she learned she has Type 1 diabetes, formerly known as juvenile diabetes.
-Her father also had Type 1, so the family was well aware of the classic symptoms — excessive thirst and frequent trips to the restroom.
+Her father also had the condition, so the family was well aware of the classic symptoms — excessive thirst and frequent trips to the restroom.

+Some 64 years ago when Wendy was first diagnosed, diabetes was not something that most people talked about.
 In fact, her father never shared with others that he had diabetes, fearing the consequences of what others might think of his ability to work.
-But now, Wendy is talking about it, hopeful that others can benefit.
+But now, Wendy is talking about her journey, hopeful that others can benefit and learn more about this disease.

-While Wendy has always believed that you can do anything you want, even with Type 1 diabetes, you still have to take care of yourself.
+She knows now that while you can do anything you want, even with Type 1 diabetes, you still have to take care of yourself.

 “You have to keep your blood sugar balanced, using insulin to reduce the highs and adding food to raise it if you’re too low,” Wendy said.